osmandapp/web/main/docs/user/plugins/configure-plugins.md

 ## Overview

-Plugins significantly enhance OsmAnd's functionality.
-Each is designed to solve a problem or use case, such as trip recording, accessing Wikipedia articles offline, visualizing terrain data, providing street-level views, etc.
+Plugins significantly extend the functionality of OsmAnd.
+Each is designed to address a specific task or use case, such as recording a trip, accessing Wikipedia articles offline, visualizing terrain data, or providing a street-level view.

-Plugins can be internal (you can activate them inside the OsmAnd app) or external (separately installed programs).
-Third-party plugins work via the OsmAnd API and can get access to OsmAnd data.
+Plugins can be internal, activated in the OsmAnd application, or external, separately installed programs.
+Third-party plugins work through the OsmAnd API and can access OsmAnd data.

 ## Configure a plugin